GNOME/libdex/README.md

 # Dex

+**This library is unfinished and still being created, Don't use it**

 Dex is a library supporting "(D)eferred (Ex)ecution" with the explicit goal of integrating with GNOME and GTK-based applications.